smarr/are-we-fast-yet/README.md

 ```

 The `-d` gives more output during execution, and `--without-nice` means that
-the `nice` tool to enforce high process priority is not used.
+the `nice` tool enforcing high process priority is not used.
 We don't use it
 here to avoid requiring root rights.

 *Note:* The [rebench.conf](rebench.conf) file specifies how and which